KappaSoftware/KappaSoftware/README.md

 - In the "docs" folder you can find a description of the 6 founders of the project, a file that contains our terms of use, one that contains our privacy policy, and one that describes the implementation of all Kappa Software services in a standalone server, a database and on a commercial server.
 - The "images" folder contains utility images related to the project such as diagrams that show the flow of information through the different instances (back, node, front).
 - The "kappa-back" folder contains all the elements related to the back-end of the project in general and to the front-end of the Web page.

+If you want to contribute to this project, we suggest you consider:

+- Disseminate it widely among software developers, as well as potential users, especially groups with specific needs for georeferencing tools
+- Propose improvements to optimize the code, ideas for the implementation of new functionalities, or improvement of existing ones
+- Help us to solve bugs that may appear during the execution of the code

 ![coverage](https://img.shields.io/badge/estado-100%25-blue?style=for-the-badge)